damayantiazure/devsecops/Labs/Module 2 - Credentials Management in Pipeline Lab.md

     >
     >If you configured the `Continuous Deployment` on the previous lab, a new deployment will be triggered at the end of the build
     >
-    >Now the replace token task will use the new Password coming from Azure Key Vault at the build stage
+    >Now the new Password coming from Azure Key Vault at the build stage
-    > We don't have passwords stored in Source code anymore, and any security officer can setup the new Password in a secure way
+    > We don't have passwords stored in Azure DevOps anymore, and any security officer can setup the new Password in a secure way

     ![](./Images/Module2-CreateKeyVault10.png =600x)

-4. Wait for the release to be completed and confirm that the website is running.
+4. Wait for the release to be completed and confirm that the website is still running, but now with passwords coming from Azure Key Vault.

     ![](./Images/Module1-AzureResultAKSShowPortsAKS_Site.png =800x)